Kitsap Economic Development Alliance, Business Development Director

 Kathy and her husband, Paul, live near Keyport and came to Kitsap in 1981 via the US Navy.
 In her spare time, Kathy enjoys spending time with family and friends.
 Scrapbooking, reading and gardening are her favorite hobbies.
 Her inspiration comes from her two grandsons, who remind her that there is always a different way to look at things.

-Kathy has always loved the library – from the summer youth reading program in her Eastern Oregon farming community to the online research resources available at KRL – and all the things in between that a community library offers.
-Libraries allow everyone to keep current with popular authors, experience new music, meet neighbors with similar tastes at community events, create a learning place for young minds, provide a respite for stay at home moms with story time … the list goes on!
+Kathy has always loved the library – from the summer youth reading program in her Eastern Oregon farming community to the online research resources available at Kitsap Regional Library – and all the things in between that a community library offers.
+Libraries allow everyone to keep current with popular authors, experience new music, meet neighbors with similar tastes at community events, create a learning place for young minds, provide a respite for stay-at-home moms with story time … the list goes on!